RuntimeTerror10/Scratch/README.md

 # Scratch
-A mini CSS UI library .Create websites easily by using the awesome Scratch predefined CSS classes
+A mini CSS UI library.
+Create websites easily by using the awesome Scratch predefined CSS classes